Rohto eye drops are generally safe for short-term, occasional use, but they can cause irritation, dryness, or more redness if overused or misused.

 The Impact of Overuse: What Happens If You Use Rohto Too Often?

-Excessive use of any vasoconstrictor-based eye drop leads down a slippery slope toward worsening symptoms:
+Excessive use of vasoconstrictor-based eye drops can lead down a slippery slope toward worsening symptoms:

 If you find yourself reaching for Rohto multiple times daily beyond recommendations because your eyes feel constantly red or irritated, it’s time to pause.
-Overuse disrupts normal vascular regulation in your eyes and damages delicate tissues lining the eyelids and cornea.
+Overuse can interfere with normal redness control and may hide the real reason your eyes are inflamed.

 The takeaway?
 Use these drops only as occasional relief aids—not daily crutches—and always follow package instructions closely.